royord/KX3_Update/README.md

 KX3 Updates
 -----------
+- Add 2 meter or 440 so that it can be used even in the MURS frequencies between backpackers on the trail.
+- Control radio frequecies from iOS device when you don't have direct access, many backpackers still carry their phones for taking photos while backpacking.
 - While it would be nice to have all frequencies it may not be absolutely necessary.
 The core frequencies for long distance low power contacts would be the best to have.
 Include all if it doesn't add hardware, idealy 10 - 80 meters would be the best, so that even when the bands are bad the radio may be able to get out on 80 meters.
 - Remove some of the buttons, or allow buttons to be assigned in the menu, or by the application that allows configuration while at home.
 - Make some of the buttons light up with LED in the back ground.
 LED would be the best for weight and the amount of power used to light up the buttons.